bradleybauer/evereactor/README.md

 Currently, the web version does not work due to a bug in the persistence library I am using.

+Also, the "Build Value" in the intermediates table does not take into consideration the job costs.
+I would like this to be different but meh.

+So, like why?
+Why did I build this? idk.
+Could I have done this entirely in excel?
+Maybe.
+I am not an excel wizard.

 **Building**

 This project is built with flutter (master channel as of 5/2022) and ortools (latest stable release).